multiscale/muscle3/docs/source/fortran_api.rst

 API Documentation for Fortran
 =============================

-This page provides full documentation for the Fortran API of MUSCLE 3.
+This page provides full documentation for the Fortran API of MUSCLE3.

 A note on types
 ---------------